Digital skills and going online are increasingly important.

 - Unionlearn’s ICT SkillCheck is an online tool to help people find their level of skills and think about where they would like to develop.

-Getting started and Step Up questions sets are available, covering areas like using the internet, working with digital information and computer security.
-These are free to use after giving a few details and available as a web version, and as an app.
+Getting started, Step Up and Staying Safe Online questions sets are available.
+They cover areas like using the internet, working with digital information and protecting yourself online.
+SkillCheck is free to use after giving a few details and is available as a web version, and as an app.

-- Our ten minute elearning topics include digital options such as Safe video conferencing
+- Our 15 minute elearning topics include digital options such as Safe video conferencing

 - Unionlearn's partnership with Wranx provides an Introduction to online security course